ancod3r/TodoList/README.md

-# To-Do List Web Application
+# Todo List Web Application

-To-do list Web Application.
-Project made using NodeJS, Express, GraphQL, Apollo-Client, React, Sequelize ORM and MySQL, Here you can  Add todos, Update, Delete and Strikethrough todos,  All the data are stored in MySQL Database.
+Todo-list Web Application made using NodeJS, Express, React, MySQL, GraphQL, Apollo-Client, Sequelize ORM, Here you can Add todo, Update, Delete and Strikethrough, All the data are stored in MySQL Database.

 <br>